micahvandegrift/micahvandegrift.github.io/CV.md

 * Strategic approaches to a more open research environment
 * Research evaluation
 * Public scholarship
-* Documentation as scholarly object
+* Diversity/plurality of scholarly knowledge objects

 Education
 =========